airbytehq/airbyte/docs/integrations/destinations/redshift.md

 ## Prerequisites

 The Airbyte Redshift destination allows you to sync data to Redshift.
-Aairbyte replicates data by first uploading data to an S3 bucket and issuing a COPY command.
+Airbyte replicates data by first uploading data to an S3 bucket and issuing a COPY command.
 This is the recommended loading approach described by Redshift [best practices](https://docs.aws.amazon.com/redshift/latest/dg/c_best-practices-single-copy-command.html).
 Requires an S3 bucket and credentials.
 Data is copied into S3 as multiple files with a manifest file.

 ### Configuration Options